 Safe Photo Storage

-We enlisted some advice from About.com about how to safely store collectables.
-It’s pretty simple – like with your photos, you’ll want to avoid light.
-Light can harm almost any collectable – especially those made of wood, fabric or paper.
+Like with your photos, you’ll want to avoid light.
+Light can harm almost any collectible – especially those made of wood, fabric or paper.
 A limited amount of low light can be helpful with humidity, however.
 Control Humidity – approximately 50% is usually best.
 Avoid extreme temperatures that one would see when storing in attics or garages or basements.
-Keeping collectables stored at about 64 degrees is what is recommended.
+Keeping collectibles stored at about 64 degrees is what is recommended.
 If for any reason you need to change the temperature of where you are keeping your items, do so gradually.

 Storing furniture – especially pieces with wood and fabric – needs to be done with care as well.
 Make any necessary repairs to items first.
 Check to make sure storage area is dust free and not leaking water anywhere.
 Put wooden pallets or heavy plastic sheets on the floor before storing furniture.
 If your furniture can be broken down, do so to save space.
 Tape a baggy with all screws and bolts to the underside of the furniture so you know where to find them later.
 Cover your delicate pieces with quilts or moving blankets to keep them protected from nicks and dings.
 Store the heaviest items on the bottom, being careful that things are securely placed on top as you wouldn’t want anything to fall on top of you when shifting things around.